South Korea 4 Day Itinerary (Seoul and the DMZ)

 Digital Realism Cinema

-The Museum is free to enter.
-It is open daily from 10 am to 6 pm (9 pm on Wednesday and Saturday).
+The Museum is open daily from 10 am to 6 pm (9 pm on Wednesday and Saturday).
+It is free to enter, although there may be a charge for special exhibitions.

 War Memorial of Korea